 1. Fake Invoice Scams

-The most popular type of phishing attack out there utilizes the fake invoice technique.
-Like many phishing attacks, this scam utilizes fear tactics, pressuring the recipient to submit a payment for goods or services that they have never ordered or received.
+The most popular type of phishing attack utilizes the fake invoice technique.
+Like many phishing attacks, this scam utilizes fear tactics, pressuring the recipient to submit a payment for goods or services they have never ordered or received.
 Finance departments are obvious targets for this kind of attack, although there are many potential victims that can be duped.

 2. Email Account Upgrade Scam